Main index | Section 1 | 日本語 | Options |

 amp;:Dnewval | |

-If the variable is defined newval is the value. | |
+If the variable is defined, newval is the value. | |

 amp;:L | The name of the variable is the value. |

 amp;:P | The path of the node which has the same name as the variable is the value.
-If no such node exists or its path is null, then the name of the variable is used.
-In order for this modifier to work, the name (node) must at least have appeared on the rhs of a dependency. |
+If no such node exists or its path is null, the name of the variable is used.
+In order for this modifier to work, the name (node) must at least have appeared on the right-hand side of a dependency. |

 amp;:amp;! cmdamp;! | |